Parse Operators

 If you are familiar with regular expressions, use the Parse Regex operator to extract structured fields from unstructured data.
 This is especially useful for extracting nested or complex fields in log messages.

-The Parse Operator enables you to extract predictable patterns using specified start and stop anchors.
+The Parse operator enables you to extract predictable patterns using specified start and stop anchors.

 The JSON Operator enables efficient extraction of values from JSON-formatted logs, using JSONPath